From Environmental Targets to Everyday Action

 - Major changes in energy and infrastructure

-- Millions of small, practical actions embedded into everyday life
+- and millions of small, practical actions embedded into everyday life

 Biochar-enriched products sit firmly in that second category.